thynnine/pysic/doc/bondorderparameters class.rst

 ============================

-This class defines a set of parameters for a bond order factor, to be used in conjunction with the :class:`~pysic.Coordinator` class.
+This class defines a set of parameters for a bond order factor, to be used in conjunction with the :class:`~pysic.interactions.bondorder.Coordinator` class.

 Similarly to the potentials, the available types of bond order factors are always inquired from the